dmidlo/histdata.com-tools/README.md

 consumers; the full fingerprint sections remain the source of the detailed statistics.

+Topology attention targets include bounded `inspection_context` when a mapped remediation action has focused evidence.
+Invalid timestamps expose row positions and parse-failure counts; non-monotonic timestamps expose offending transitions;
+exact duplicate rows expose their timestamp values and occurrence counts;
+suspicious gaps expose largest boundaries, durations, and expected-session classification; and weekend activity exposes timestamp/session buckets.
+These records do not include raw quote rows or absolute paths.
+Each context section reports included, omitted, and truncated counts with full `limit_metadata`.
+Expected session closures remain non-actionable context and only accompany a suspicious-gap drill-down.
+Set `fingerprint.series.topology_inspection_sample_limit` in a quality profile from `0` through `5` to control the per-section sample count.

 Quality JSON reports and CLI summaries also include bounded regime and readiness summaries when fingerprint findings are present.
 Use `time_series_fingerprint_regime_summary` to scan dominant session states, active